Hermeticpoet/osint-dashboard-app/docs/sdlc.md

 - DNS resolution added using `dns.promises.lookup()` to detect unreachable domains
 - Returns 404 with clear error message if domain cannot be resolved
 - IP address included in successful responses for traceability
+- WHOIS failures are non-blocking and don’t expose sensitive errors

 ## 4. Testing